kevinyswong/kevinyswong.github.io/index.md

 <span id="Quote-Set:Not-knowing"></span>
   <blockquote>
-  We are so used to concealing outselves from others that we often end up concealing ourselves from ourselves.
+  We are so used to concealing ourselves from others that we often end up concealing ourselves from ourselves.
   </blockquote>
   <span class="quoter">